BuidlGuidl/oracle-challenge/README.md

 💰 The implementation we'll be looking at is a **price** oracle.
 Price oracles are one of the most common and critical types of oracles in DeFi, as they enable smart contracts to make decisions based on real-world asset prices.
 Our whitelist price oracle collects price reports from multiple trusted sources (instances of `SimpleOracle`) and returns their median value.

-🗂️ The whitelist oracle contracts are located in `packages/hardhat/contracts/00_Whitelist/`.
-Go check them out and reference the following descriptions.

-### Core Components

-1. 🔗 **SimpleOracle (`SimpleOracle.sol`)**

-- Basic oracle contract that allows price updates from the contract owner (We have commented out the onlyOwner modifier to allow you to impersonate the owner)

-- Each SimpleOracle instance represents one trusted data source

-2. 🏛️ **WhitelistOracle (`WhitelistOracle.sol`)**

-- Central contract that aggregates multiple SimpleOracle contracts

-- Only the owner can add/remove SimpleOracle contracts from the whitelist (We have commented out the onlyOwner modifier to allow you to impersonate the owner)

-- Uses median calculation for consensus among whitelisted sources

-- Filters out stale data to ensure freshness

-- Simple architecture but requires trust in the whitelist authority

----

-## Checkpoint 2: 🔗 Simple Oracle & Whitelist Oracle - Building Blocks & Aggregation

-🧭 Let's understand how oracle systems are built from simple components and then aggregated for better reliability.
+🧭 Let's understand how this oracle system works.
 We'll examine both the basic building block (SimpleOracle) and how multiple simple oracles can be combined into a more robust system (WhitelistOracle).

 ### 🔗 Simple Oracle - The Building Block